Association football culture: Health

 In July 2014, the Seychelles Health department blocked the football team from Sierra Leone from coming in to play qualification match for the Africa Cup of Nations.
 This came at the cost of Seychelles forfeiting that match and Sierra Leone advancing.
 The Africa Cup of Nations is known as the biggest football tournament in Africa.

 Morocco asked to delay the 2015 Africa Cup of Nations due to Ebola, and then pulled out from hosting it entirely.
 Despite the scare, it held the 2014 FIFA Club World Cup.
 The Africa Cup of Nations is biennial 16-team football match for Africa.
 After this, the Confederation of African Football ("CAF") searched for a new host nation for the event.
 Equatorial Guinea took over as the new host for the event.
 Equatorial Guinea was previously barred from the competition, but was allowed back in after it became host, while Morocco, Sierra Leone, Liberia and Guinea were banned from the competition.

-Commemoration

-Shirt swapping

-Shirt swapping is a long-held tradition in association football where players of opposing teams swap each other's shirts at the end of a match.

-The first shirt swap is believed to have taken place at a match between France and England on May 14, 1931; the France team lost and asked to keep the England team's shirts as a memento.

-Pennant swapping

-The exchange of pennants between captains before a match is also a long tradition; the pennants, which serve as symbols of respect, are typically kept by the receiving teams and historic pennant often displayed at museums.

-The exact origin of this tradition isn't clear.
-But pennant swapping took place in 1930 FIFA World Cup.

-Starting XI photograph

-Before kick-off, a starting XI commemorative photograph is taken.